jennadilullo8/hang-in-there-boilerplate/README.md

-# Hang In There
+# Hang In There Project - Application for a poster developer

-A boilerplate repo.

-## Set Up

-1. One teammate: fork this repository
-2. Go to settings and turn on GitHub Pages for this repository
-3. All teammates: clone down this repository
-4. `cd` into the repository
-5. Run `open index.html` to view it in the browser

-## Progression
+## About Project:

+In this project, an application was created where the user could make a poster with a randomly selected poster, quote, and title.
+That poster could then be saved if the user liked it as such.
+The user could also make their own poster with their own image, quote, and title.
+The user could then save the poster and see it in their saved posters page.
+If the user did not like that saved poster, they then could delete it.

 ### Iteration 0 - Main Page